YannChansigaud/TimeOBJ/README.txt

 - sub() allow you to substract value with the unity of the value
 - zero() put all values stored to zéro
 - get() allow to get back values stored
+- compare() allow you to compare two time

 All values are uint16_t and stored in this layout :